 What if I want to take advantage of other use cases that Feature Flags provides?
 Can Split do that?

 For example, within mobile environments, a common use case is to control features remotely.
 You can’t always rely on users to update your software to the latest version, so config files won’t be fully effective.
-Instead, by use of the Split’s management console, you can toggle a feature without needing to deploy a new update.
+Instead, by use of the feature flag’s management console, you can toggle a feature without needing to deploy a new update.

-Split can accomplish feature flagging in way that is not only easy for non-technical product managers to use, but also in a performant manner as every Split is cached and processed locally to reduce overhead.
+Split can accomplish feature flagging in a way that is not only easy for non-technical product managers to use, but also in a performant manner as every Split is cached and processed locally to reduce overhead.

 Start experimenting with Split today

-If you would like a hands on demo or have additional questions not covered here, please do not hesitate to contact us.
+If you would like a hands-on demo or have additional questions not covered here, please do not hesitate to contact us.
 We’ll get in touch as soon as possible.